tytydraco/yessleep/out/I_was_featured_in_the_2005_Jerk_it_out_commercial_for_the_iPod_shuffle_I_did_NOT_consent.md

 Leela's manicure was in the way.
 "Hey, can you…" leaning forward, I peered at the back.
 Leela gave up trying to read after a moment.
 She sat up with a sigh, slapping it down on my bed with way too much emphasis.
 I could tell she was in a bad mood from the state of our room.
 Her clothes were strewn all over the floor, her bed, and my bed, while her books were a tripping hazard.

 Boyfriend problems, I figured.
-She stood up and stretched, standing on ehr tiptoes.
+She stood up and stretched, standing on her tiptoes.
 "Oh, sure, go ahead," Leela was speaking fluent sarcasm as usual.

 Leela was hard to understand, initially.
 She swung both ways,  bringing in girls and guys, but was hung up on one guy in particular, who was the teenage equivalent of Will Ferrel.
 Not funny, and fucking annoying.
 He still had my Buffy DVD, after I asked him multiple times for it back.
 He picked his nose (and his butt) and the constant loud sex every  night drove me insane.
 Leela, however, was smitten.
 My roommate headed to our janky door and pulled it open.
 I could  hear someone violently throwing up down the hall.
 Leela pulled a face.
 "It's not like I was *trying* to read a freak out."

 I looked up from the ad.
 "Freak out?"

-She shrugged, picked up the magazine, flipping it around to show me.
+She shrugged, picking up the magazine, flipping it around to show me.
 Our campus magazine wasn't the same after the printing ban.
 Whoever had printed 560 copies of Britney Spears was probably still in hiding.
 The magazine was poorly made, with some of the pages scraps of paper taped together.

 It was kind of cute.
 "Page seven," Leela tapped the page with her nail, and I reluctantly followed her finger.